 WHAT WE DO

 In catalytic fashion, Sprout and STEM integrates the academic culture of Providence-area universities with that of local public schools.
 Our goal is to provide underserved high school students with tutoring and mentorship through biweekly after-school sessions (pre-COVID).
-In light of the pandemic, we have taken our services online where students can expect to receive assistance by writing and posting questions in the High School Tutoring Forum under the tab of Biology, Chemistry, or Physics.
+In light of the pandemic, we have taken our services online where students can expect to receive assistance by writing and posting questions to our Tutoring Forum under the appropriate tab of Biology, Chemistry, Physics, or Mathematics.
 Our tutors will promptly respond to these questions with the necessary explanation and clarification.

 Tutoring and mentorship are important features in educational development and are especially necessary for students in school systems with limited resources.
 We welcome students of all abilities—whether they struggle or excel in one area or another—to take part in our program.
 In several cases, students have joined our program in search of more rigorous academic instruction, insight into post-secondary education, and the opportunity to build rapport.

 Ultimately, we take great pride in our opportunity and ability to positively influence malleable high school students by inspiring them to achieve academic and professional success.
 Sprout and STEM welcomes any and all qualified individuals interested in contributing to our mission and we encourage potential tutors and mentors to browse the remainder of our page.
 Continue reading for additional information regarding session structure and tutoring responsibilities.

 "Volunteers do not necessarily have the time;